course header LV-UAV-Guide | Metashape Ortho+ - optimized processing of RGB images

 Orthomosaic Reproducibility

-1. Import the GCP and align them.
+1. Import your Ground Control Points (GCPs) and align them.

 Further Readings